app comparison

 Pros: official RHS curation, strong on British native plants, hedgerow species, garden ornamentals and traditional UK varieties, RHS-aligned care advice, ChatBotanist for personalised UK questions, supports member benefits.

-Cons: identification engine is good but not best-in-class on cultivated houseplants compared to PictureThis, premium features require RHS membership or a separate subscription, smaller global species catalogue than PictureThis.
+Cons: identification engine is good but not best-in-class on cultivated houseplants compared to PictureThis, full features need a paid subscription after the free trial, smaller global species catalogue than PictureThis.

-Use it if: you are an RHS member, primarily garden outdoors in the UK, or value RHS-aligned advice on UK natives and traditional British garden plants.
+Use it if: you primarily garden outdoors in the UK, or value RHS-aligned advice on UK natives and traditional British garden plants.

 4. Seek by iNaturalist — best for biodiversity logging